amberleehuynh/Expense-Tracker/README.md

 git clone https://github.com/USERNAME/Expense-Tracker.git
 ```

-Click on the "Run" button to run the code
+Click on the "Run" button to run the code.
+Open the index.html file on your preferred browser.
+Input your desired transactions!